codingyourlife/COVSurance/README.md

 2. Deploy TokenFactory (and save addreses to Locator.json)
 3. Deploy InsuranceFactory and use MoneyVaultFactory and TokenFactory addresses as deploy parameters (and save addreses to Locator.json)

+Select contract of choice and press ABI button in remix IDE and save it to \*.abi.json into artifacts folder

 ## Architecture

 ### ClassDiagram